 Bonus Wine Pairing

-Wine pairing is a very subjective matter, yet it evolves around a clearly defined set of rules, sort of a guideline for wine amateurs such as myself.
+Wine pairing is a very subjective matter, yet it evolves around a clearly defined set of rules, sort of a guideline for wine amateurs such as myself action solar.
 I came across a strange one online, something about “making sure that your wine is slightly sweeter than your chocolate”.
 I disagree!
 And that’s the beauty of the wine pairing game… Make your own rules!

 Our last course was a yule log, a classic French dark chocolate dessert.
 Without much confidence, I took a sip of the Chardonnay that was left in my glass and wow!
 I was quite impressed –and pleasantly surprised– by how well the wine complemented the dessert.
 The mild tropical flavors of the wine were a nice addition to the roasted cacao butter cream, while its minerality and fresh acidity boo furniture gives a cleansing and cool finish.

 Can dark chocolate be paired with a Chardonnay?

 Well obviously, the answer is yes.
 While a creamy milk chocolate goes well with a light-bodied Riesling or Sauvignon Blanc, a dark chocolate dessert will be an ideal match for a Chardonnay.